Grazfather/st2205tool/output/readme.txt

 ** lcd4linux-svn-st2205.patch **
-This is a patch against the current (20 jan '08) SVN version of LCD4Linux, which
+This is a patch against the current (20 jan '08) SVN version of LCD4Linux.
+Apply, compile, see the example for configuration.